alannatodd/davis_epi_raspi/guides/setup_new.md

     <img src="screenshots/reboot.png">

-22. Make sure the video process is running
+22. Make sure the video process is running.
+Reference steps 1-2 [here]()
-23. If it's working, you can proceed to 'In-Field Setup' instructions
+24. If it's working, your Pi is ready - you can shut it off and proceed to 'In-Field Setup' instructions